apache/royale-docs/component-sets/jewel/jewel-button.md

 ## Relevant Beads

-Unlike other components in Royale, Jewel `Button` does not has beads for _View_, _Controller_ or _Model_ in the Javascript platform.
+Unlike other components in Royale, the jewel `Button` does not has beads for _View_, _Controller_ or _Model_ in the Javascript platform.

-In the other hand it can be used with other common control beads that provides more functionality.
-This beads are shared with many other Jewel controls.
+In the other hand it can be used with other common jewel control beads that provides more functionality.
+This beads are shared with many other jewel controls.

 ### Common Beads